Formula Atlantic: Current FA SCCA Club Racing

 SCCA Formula Atlantic cars are allowed wings and ground effects.
 They use either the Toyota 4AGE engine or the Cosworth BDD.
 Cars meeting Super Vee specifications were also allowed but are now rarely seen.
-Prior to 2006 these rules were also largely used in the professional series except that all cars had to run a Fuel Injected 4AGE.
+Prior to 2006, these rules were also largely used in the professional series, except that all cars had to run a Fuel Injected 4AGE.
 This meant that competitive amateur teams could also participate in professional races and that old pro series equipment could be raced at the amateur level.
-However, in 2006 the pro series introduced a spec chassis, the Swift Engineering 016.a and a new spec engine, the Mazda-Cosworth MZR.
+However, in 2006 the pro series introduced a spec chassis, the Swift Engineering 016.a, and a new spec engine, the Mazda-Cosworth MZR.
 The result was that the cars used in the pro series were drastically different from the amateur cars.
-In 2009, to shore up small race fields, the pro series introduced a "C2 class" for amateur level cars, primarily the Swift 014.a, the dominant chassis in amateur competition at the time.
-However the C2 class saw few entries and was abandoned in the middle of the season.
+In 2009, to shore up small race fields, the pro series introduced a "C2 class" for amateur-level cars, primarily the Swift 014.a, the dominant chassis in amateur competition at the time.
+However, the C2 class saw few entries and was abandoned in the middle of the season.

-Since 2011 SCCA Club Racing has allowed the Swift 016.a and Mazda-Cosworth MZR, albeit with an inlet restrictor to maintain parity with the older Toyota-powered cars.
-As of 2017 most nationals competitors were running the 016.a-Mazda combination.
+Since 2011, SCCA Club Racing has allowed the Swift 016.a and Mazda-Cosworth MZR, albeit with an inlet restrictor, to maintain parity with the older Toyota-powered cars.
+As of 2017, most nationals competitors were running the 016.a-Mazda combination.
 Also eligible for the class are Mazda rotary powered cars made for the Pro Mazda Championship.
-In 2018 the professional series will switch to a new car and all of the rotary cars will be available for club racing use, although they appear to not be competitive with cars built to the FA specification, even older ones.
-Additionally, in 2019 the SCCA will allowed sealed Mazda MZR engines to be used in older chassis, such as the Swift 014.a, as parts availability for the Toyota engines has become an issue.
+In 2018, the professional series will switch to a new car, and all of the rotary cars will be available for club racing use, although they appear to not be competitive with cars built to the FA specification, even older ones.
+Additionally, in 2019, the SCCA will allow sealed Mazda MZR engines to be used in older chassis, such as the Swift 014.a, as parts availability for the Toyota engines has become an issue.

 The minimum weight of a Toyota or BDD powered Atlantic car is 1230 lbs.
 (558 kg) with driver.
 The SCCA considers it its fastest club racing class.
 Prior to gaining its own class, the Formula SCCA car raced in Formula Atlantic, where it was uncompetitive.

-Revived Atlantic Championship

-With the end of the IMSA and Champ Car sanctioned professional Atlantic Championship after the 2009 season, the promoters of the F2000 Championship Series, Formula Race Productions, promoted a new pro series in 2012 using SCCA rules and sanctioned by the SCCA.
-The series saw few entrants and folded after one season.
-However, due to increasing interest at the amateur level, on October 1, 2013, it was announced that the series would return in 2014 with a twelve race, six weekend race calendar.
-Sanctioning will transition to the United States Auto Club in 2017.

 Tribute

-In 2012 and 2014, the Rolex Monterey Motorsports Reunion historic automobile racing event at Mazda Raceway Laguna Seca in Monterey, California had a tribute to Formula Atlantic as a part of its scheduled groups.
+In 2012 and 2014, the Rolex Monterey Motorsports Reunion historic automobile racing event at Mazda Raceway Laguna Seca in Monterey, California, had a tribute to Formula Atlantic as a part of its scheduled groups.